WilRBonilla/SLG/README.md

 # Shopping List Generator

 * **BackEndMaster Branch**: Contains the back-end portion of the application that uses mainly Java.
-* **FrontEndMaster Branc**: Contains the front-end of the application that uses mainly Typescript and HTML
+* **FrontEndMaster Branch**: Contains the front-end of the application that uses mainly Typescript and HTML

 ----------------------